Notes on the Geography of Sri Lanka: Kandy: Christian Cemeteries

 Oteline Rudd (1820-1857) came from a Dutch family that, unlike many others, didn't leave for Batavia when the British took over in Ceylon.
 Instead, she married Billy Rudd, a Norfolkshire planter.
 Nothing more is apparently known of her, but Billy Rudd was "a cheery old boy, and always amusing, with a considerable contempt for the amenities of the English language as spoken."
 He lost his fortune utterly: "Billy Rudd, whose domains, both in India and Ceylon, covered whole mountain ranges and provinces, [was] reduced to utter poverty.
 I have sat at Billy's board, I have drunk his champagne, and listened to his anecdotes and Latin quotations until my sides ached with laughter...
 I met him in Kandy after the crash, when he told me with a heavy sigh, but with a manly and cheerful countenance, that they--I suppose his creditors--had not left him with a chair to sit on."

-Elizabeth Segar (1777-1843).
-From Manchester, she arrived in Ceylon in 1841 as a widow travelling with her grown son.
+Elizabeth Segar (1777-1843) arrived from Manchester in 1841 as a widow travelling with her grown son.
 They opened a hotel, the Royal.
-Two years later, she died.
+Two years later she died.

 James Blacklaw (1823-63) was one of 14 Ceylon immigrants from the tiny village of St.Laurencekirk, Kincardineshire.
-Drawn by Peter Moir, who had come in 1843, Blacklaw came with his four brothers in search of coffee fortunes.
+Lured by Peter Moir, who had come in 1843, Blacklaw came with his four brothers in search of coffee fortunes.
 One survived and retired to England in 1907.
 James died on the island.
 A third moved to Brazil after the Ceylon coffee industry collapsed.
-The others disappeared.
+The other two disappeared.

-The Garrison Cemetery closed and was replaced by the Mahayaya Cemetery.
+The Garrison Cemetery was eventually closed and replaced by the Mahayaya Cemetery.

 It is bucolic, though in the city.

-More than bucolic: it's pastoral in parts, but you have to watch for snakes.
+More than bucolic: it's pastoral in parts, which means you have to watch for snakes.